Most Singaporeans don’t carry cash anymore. So, if they lost credit or debit card in Singapore, it’s indeed a hassle. Find out what to do.

 Dial the hotline number and enter the account number of the credit card or debit card you lost.
 Then press number 6 to report the lost card.
-Card replacement fee can cost S$10.
+Card replacement fee can cost $10.

 If your card is lost or stolen, you can call the bank and cancel your card.
-You can also use iBanking to request for a new card and you will receive your card in 3 to 5 working days.
+You can also use iBanking to request a new card.
+Then, you will receive your card in 3 to 5 working days.

 Call the HSBC Hotline to notify them about the lost card.
 HSBC will then activate its Singapore Fraud Team to watch out for any possible fraudulent activities coming from your lost card.
-They can also immediately tell you if your card has been involved in such activity.
+Also, they can immediately tell you if your card has been part of such activities.

 Ask for your card to be blocked immediately.
 OCBC will offer you a replacement card that costs S$30.
 If your credit card is FRANK Card, the fee for the first two replacement cards is waived.

-Lost UOB cards or used PINs without authorization must be reported immediately.
+You must report your lost UOB cards or used PINs without authorization immediately.
 You will not be liable for any card transaction after you have notified the bank.

 Maybank debit and credit card replacements can cost from S$15 to S$30.
 On the other hand, Card PIN Replacement is free of charge.

-If you think that your cards were stolen, you have to file a police report as soon as possible.
-If you can’t go to a police station, you can simply do it online in three easy steps.
+If you think that someone stole your cards, you have to file a police report as soon as possible.
+However, if you can’t go to a police station, you can simply do it online in three easy steps.

-It is your responsibility to immediately report your lost card to the issuer.
-If you think that your card was actually stolen and not simply misplaced, make a police report then call the card issuer.
+It is your responsibility to report your lost card to the issuer immediately.
+If you think that your card was actually stolen and not simply misplaced, make a police report.
+Then, call the card issuer.

-After you have reported the lost or stolen card, you will only be liable up to S$100 in case your card is used for fraudulent activities.
+After you have reported the lost or stolen card, you will only be liable for up to $100.
+It applies to any credit card fraudulent activities.

-However, you must be able to prove to the bank that your card was actually stolen through a filed police report.
-And that you have done all the efforts to report the incident to the issuer as soon as you have discovered that is it missing and possibly stolen.
+However, you must be able to prove to the bank that your card was stolen through a filed police report.
+You made efforts to report the incident to the issuer as soon as you discovered that it was missing and possibly stolen.

-As you can see, there is an urgent need to report the loss of an ATM, debit, or a credit card.
-This is to protect your finances from any possible fraudulent activities.
+As you can see, there is an urgent need to report the loss of any valuable items.
+A lost credit or debit card in Singapore has procedures to follow.
+It protects your finances from any possible fraudulent activities.

 Nobody wants to go through such trouble, but it is still best to get ready when the worst comes.
 Make sure that you have a copy of your card issuer’s contact details with you.
 Have your card number written, but keep it safe from other people.

-In case you have lost your card and you did all you have to do to cancel the card, you still have to monitor your bills to make sure that there is no suspicious transaction.
+If you have lost credit or debit card in Singapore, all you have to do is cancel the card.
+But you still have to monitor your bills.
+First, observe that there is no suspicious transaction.
 If there is, report it immediately.

 Losing your credit card or debit card may bring the initial panic.
-This is because your finances can collapse and you will be helpless if you are already used to doing a cashless transaction.
-However, if you know what to do, it lessens the panic and makes the experience less distressing.
+It can result in finances collapsing.
+Also, you will be helpless if you are already used to doing a cashless transaction.
+However, knowing what to do lessens the panic.
+Plus, it makes the experience less distressing.